 What’s new in 2015?

-US Sailing will pilot an exciting new format this year that benefits not only the sailors but also the coaches and instructors.
-Expanded education will be offered for race managers, volunteers and parents as well.
+In 2014, US Sailing piloted an exciting new format that benefited not only the sailors but also the coaches and instructors.
+Expanded education was offered for race managers, volunteers and parents as well.
 The new theme is education – building the skills of sailors, broadening the curriculum for program directors, coaches and instructors and expanding the expertise of local race managers and volunteers.
 More skill builder clinics will be held in 2015 – Mentor Harbor Yacht Club (Cleveland, OH), June 26-28 and Rochester Yacht Club (NY), July 31 – Aug 2.

 Objectives of the New Model